Top 8 Sites to See on an Arches National Park Tour

 5. Landscape Arch

-From the Ground: hiking to see the beautiful landscape arch is easy!
-Simply park at the Devil’s Garden trailhead, and follow the well-traveled, flat dirt trail for a little under a mile to get right up to the Landscape Arch.
-This hike is rated as easy, and has very little elevation change!
+From the Ground: Reaching Landscape Arch is easy!
+Just park at the Devil’s Garden trailhead and follow the flat, well-traveled dirt trail for under a mile to get an up-close view.
+This hike is rated as easy, with very little elevation gain.

-From the Air: Landscape Arch is one of the most popular hikes in all of Arches National Park!
-If you want to skip the crowds and the bothersome lines and get your own view of this amazing feature, an airplane tour is just the experience you are looking for!
-The views are stunning, and the memories from the experience will last you a lifetime.
+From the Air: Landscape Arch is one of the park’s most popular hikes, but if you want to avoid the crowds and lines, an airplane tour offers a perfect alternative.
+From above, the views are stunning, creating memories that will last a lifetime.

 6. Fiery Furnace

-From the Ground: hiking in the Fiery Furnace area can be dangerous, and requires some planning ahead.
+From the Ground: Hiking in the Fiery Furnace area can be dangerous, and requires some planning ahead.
 If you want to explore this area on foot, you need to obtain a permit or register for a guided hike.
-Reservations can be really hard to come by, due to the high popularity of Fiery Furnace.
-Due to the maze-like nature of this area and the difficulty of obtaining a reservation, seeing Fiery Furnace from the air rather than the ground might be your best bet!
+Reservations can be hard to come by due to the area’s popularity, and the maze-like nature of Fiery Furnace makes it easy to get disoriented.
+For these reasons, seeing Fiery Furnace from the air might be the best option!

-From the Air: Fiery Furnace gets its name from the vibrant orange and red hues it exhibits- especially in the sunset hours.
-Seeing the Fiery Furnace from the air will give you a huge field of vision that you wouldn’t get from the ground, and the bird’s eye view will allow you to fully take in and appreciate all of the brilliant colors this feature has to offer.
+From the Air: Fiery Furnace gets its name from the vibrant orange and red hues it displays, especially around sunset.
+Viewing Fiery Furnace from the air provides a broad perspective you can’t get on the ground, allowing you to fully appreciate the brilliant colors and intricate formations that make this feature so extraordinary.

 Fiery Furnace from the air